-Once you save, it is active from the next time your HR Admins login.
+Once you save it, it is active from the next time your HR Admins login.
 HR Admins will be prompted to enter their phone number, and we’ll send them a code (token) to verify they own the number.

 By enforcing 2-Step Verification for all admin and HR staff, this applies to future HR people as well, without having to enable 2-Step Verification for them manually.
 When the HR Admin permission is enabled, the SMS or App token becomes mandatory.

 In addition, you could enforce it for key employees’ accounts as well.
 At any point you can enable 2-Step Verification for those key people one by one- Just locate them in the company directory and use the admin menu as shown above.

 And lastly, you can also allow or enforce everyone to use 2-Step Verification if they like.